 What is National Drinking Water Week?

 For more than 30 years, communities across the United States have joined the American Water Works Association (AWWA) in recognizing the essential role that water plays in our daily lives by celebrating National Drinking Water Week.
 Throughout the week, AWWA and its partners provide information and host activities to highlight how important water is for us all.
-This year, Evanston has chosen the official AWWA theme “Protect the Source" to recognize how vital water has been and will continue to be in our lives, and to acknowledge the Water Department’s productive and successful efforts to provide clean, safe, and reliable drinking water to our community for more than a century.
+This year, Evanston has chosen the official AWWA theme “There when you need it" to recognize how vital water has been and will continue to be in our lives, and to acknowledge the Water Department’s productive and successful efforts to provide clean, safe, and reliable drinking water to our community for more than a century.

 Having potable water delivered to our faucet whenever we need it is easy to take for granted, but Evanston is fortunate to have a great source of water, Lake Michigan, in our backyard.
 Using water wisely not only preserves this resource for current and future generations, it can make a real difference to our household budgets.